 On January 24, 1848, Californian carpenter James Marshall had been standing by his water mill located by the ‘American’ river.
-A sparkling dust near the shore quickly drew his attention.
+A speck of sparkling dust near the shore quickly drew his attention.
 After collecting a sample, Marshall realized it was gold dust.
 Exploring around the periphery, the carpenter found massive amounts of gold deposits.
 In a matter of hours, the impoverished Marshall had become super-wealthy.

 Although Marshall was discreet, news of his discovery spread.
-Growing waves of fortune hunters arrived in San Francisco seeking for gold.
+Growing waves of fortune hunters arrived in San Francisco to seek gold.
 Originally a settlement of 200 people, San Francisco became a town of 40,000 inhabitants after a few years.

 A mythology of impoverished gold seekers quickly growing rich became popular.

 In 1845, caudillo Ramon Castilla seized the presidency of Peru.
 Inheriting a nation embedded in anarchy, the military marshal Castilla established order.
 His government benefited by the exploitation of guano deposits on the Peruvian coast.
 Guano trade created wealth and amicable foreign relations for Peru.
 Castilla innovated the country’s infrastructure, built schools, and promoted local businesses.

 During this period, Peru had established naval trade routes with the United States.
 Yet, months after Marshall’s discovery, news of the California gold was still unknown.
 In August 1848, however, the Peruvian ship Lambayeque sailed from the port of Monterrey, California.
 The ship traveled south, having the Peruvian port of Paita (Piura) as its destination.
 The ship Lambayeque carried editions of the San Francisco newspaper ‘Californian’, which described Marshall’s recent discovery.